 The 2016 edition of Starbucks’ shareholder letter makes for heady reading, especially if you’re an investor.
 More than 2,000 new stores and $21 billion in revenue in 2015 headline a healthy balance sheet year for the company with venti-sized ambitions.

 On the flip side, Starbucks has, to its credit, been quick to bounce back from poor results.
 The ill-fated ‘Mazagran’ was a coffee-cola hybrid drink in the early 1990s that never quite took off.
 It apparently had a cinnamon orange taste that you either loved or hated, and most people fell in the latter camp.
-But from the embers of this idea emerged the bottled frappucino, and the rest is history.
+But from the embers of this idea emerged the instantly-popular bottled frappucino, and the rest is history.

 Keeping customers happy demands smart staff management and training.
 The Starbucks company culture leverages data about processes and people to deliver operational efficiencies.